valsan-azerty-boi/bot-music-discord/README.md

 - Install ffmpeg binaries
 See the website https://ffmpeg.org/
 - Complete the .env file
-discord_token = "The token of your discord bot" bot_command_prefix = "A prefix like - or !"
-bot_description = "A bot description who represents your bot"
 - In your discord bot settings in discord dev platform Enable PRESENCE INTENT
 Enable SERVER MEMBERS INTENT